-We all sit in a circle of chairs.
-There are no assigned seats.
-Worship “begins” when the first person sits in the space in the quiet.
+We sit in a circle of chairs or wherever we are as we attend by Zoom.
+In the meeting room at Cambridge Friends School there are no assigned seats.
+Worship “begins” when the first person sits in the quiet.
 We sit in the silence, listening for what we sometimes call “the still, small voice” or “Inner Teacher” – a nudge from the divine, shared by everyone in the room.
 Someone present may feel an urge to rise and speak a few words, or thoughts that have come to them.
 We call this a “message”.
 Other times, we might sit in silence the entire time, listening inwardly.

 When almost an hour has passed, the Friend who has “care of worship” will ask those present to share joys, sorrows, and concerns out of the worship.
 At this time, anyone can share something out of the silence – allowing for space in between for reflection.